 As a woodworker, you will need to be acquainted with different types of wood finishes.
-Two popular wood finishes that you can get is from boiled linseed oil and tung oil.
+Two popular wood finishes that you can get are boiled linseed oil and tung oil.
 Each of these oils has its advantages and disadvantages.
 Moreover, you need to adopt different procedures to use each oil.

-In a past article, we compared Tung Oil to Teak and Danish Oil.
-In this article, we highlight the different aspects of boiled linseed oil (BLO) vs tung oil.
 We also touch upon how to use each type of oil, and where each one is best suited.

-Boiled Linseed Oil vs. Tung Oil
+Linseed Oil vs. Tung Oil

 Boiled Linseed Oil (BLO)